Benson3802/Stock-Price-Prediction-using-RNN/README.md

-# Stock-Price-Prediction-using-RNN
+# Stock Price Prediction using a Recurrent Neural Network (RNN)
-A simple project to demonstrate an application of Recurrent Neural Networks (RNN)
+A simple project to demonstrate an application of RNN.